setavenger/BIP0352-light-client-specification/README.md

 7. Collect all matched UTXOs and add to wallet
 8. Go to 1. with block_height + 1
 9. Extra: Keep an eye on used pubKeys[^2]

+Steps 2+3 can be done in parallel.
+It's rather unlikely that a block has zero tweaks which is the only reason why one would not need to request the filter.

 ## Specification